snowplow/documentation/docs/understanding-tracking-design/managing-data-structures-with-data-structures-builder/index.md

 ![](images/data-structures-2.png)

-Click save on the Property modal and this will save your property changes.
+Click “Save” on the Property dialog box and this will save your property changes.

-Clicking Save on the Data Structure page will publish your Data Structure to your Iglu Server.
+Clicking “Save” on the Data Structure page will publish your Data Structure to your Iglu Server.

-For information about editing and versioning your Data Structure please see the [Versioning in BDP Cloud section](/docs/understanding-tracking-design//versioning-your-data-structures/cloud/index.md).
+For information about editing and versioning your Data Structure, please see [Versioning](/docs/understanding-tracking-design/versioning-your-data-structures/cloud/index.md) in BDP Cloud section.